Organisms

 that excretes the coral?
 Is the coral an artifact of polyp technology,

-just another component of the polyp's physical environment, or the true
+a component of the polyp's physical environment, or the true

 not be living?
 If so, it suggests that an organism can have two parts,